duncandc/mb2_python/notebooks/README.md

 ### On Coma

 First, you will need the `mb2_python` module installed on Coma.
-One way to accomplkish this is to simply clone the `mb2_python` repo in your home directoy on Coma.
+One way to accomplkish this is to simply clone the `mb2_python` repo in your home directory on Coma.
 Regardless, note the locaion of your `mb2_python` installation, `[PATH_TO_MB2_PYTHON]`.

-In order to prevent your session timing out you can use the `tmux` program:
+In order to prevent your session timing out you can use the `screen` program:

 ```
-tmux new -s jupyter
+screen -S jupyter
 ```

 You can submit a job using the slurm `srun` command.
 As an example, here I ask for 2 hours, running on two CPUs, using the `physics` queue.
 Note that you can/should customize this to your needs and the resources to which you have access.